-Seems like just yesterday that Keke Palmer was making his big screen lead debut in “Akeelah and the Bee,” playing a girl who masters spelling bees with the help of mentor Laurence Fishburne.
+Seems like just yesterday that Keke Palmer was making her big screen lead debut in “Akeelah and the Bee,” playing a tween who masters spelling bees with the help of mentor Laurence Fishburne.

 Here she is, a dozen years later with the title role again — “Pimp.”

 They grow up so fast.

 “First time I sold p—y I was ten years old.”